belong2yourself/vulnerabilities/Subrion CMS/Insecure Deserialization/readme.md

 * ~~[Actions](https://github.com/belong2yourself/vulnerabilities/tree/master/Subrion%20CMS/Insecure%20Deserialization/Actions%20-%20Authenticated%20PHP%20Object%20Injection)~~ Fixed in Latest Branch
 * [Subpages](https://github.com/belong2yourself/vulnerabilities/tree/master/Subrion%20CMS/Insecure%20Deserialization/Subpages%20-%20Authenticated%20PHP%20Object%20Injection)

-**Note:** The vulnerability affecting `/front/actions.php`, is the result of a parallel research by MS509 and myself.
-However, as they firstly notified the issue to Intelliants, kudos to them!
+**Note:** The vulnerability affecting `/front/actions.php`, is the result of a parallel, independent research by MS509 and myself.
+However, I consider **flystart** the right owner of the vulnerability on `action.php`, as he firstly notified the issue to Intelliants.
+So kudos to **flystart**!

 For further information, please refer to the single vulnerabilities.